rohan98-107/rohan98-107.github.io/about.md

 ---

-I am a graduate student at the University of Washington, currently enrolled in the Applied Math Department.
-My coursework and research interests span "industrial mathematics" i.e. using quantitative methodologies to tackle complex people-centric modeling problems.
-I am fortunate to be advised by [Zelda Zabinsky](http://faculty.washington.edu/zelda/), on a thesis project in global simulation optimization.
+I am a graduate student at Arizona State University.
+My advisor is Professor Angelia Nedich.
+I have advanced training in optimization, statistics and computational mathematics and currently study the existence of solutions to nonconvex and semialgebraic optimization problems.
+I have recently become interested in variational problems and their applications in behavioral science.

 ## Education

+**PhD - Electrical and Computer Engineering, Arizona State University**

 **M.S. - Applied Mathematics, University of Washington**

-*2020 - Current*

 **B.A. - Mathematics, Rutgers University**

-*2016 - 2020*

 **High School - Middlesex County Academy, Edison NJ**

-*2012 - 2016*
+## Research

+See my arXiv for recent publications: https://arxiv.org/search/math?searchtype=author&query=Rele,+R

+Alternatively, check out my Google Scholar: https://scholar.google.com/citations?user=EC5gz5gAAAAJ&hl=en

-## Research Experience
+## Undergraduate Research

-**Stochastic Optimization with Guided restarts via a modified Hesitant Adaptive Search Process**

-*University of Washington - Dept. of Industrial Engineering*

-*Advised by: Zelda Zabinsky*

-*In Progress*

-**Computational Geometric Image Processing Algorithms**
+**Computational Geometric Image Processing Algorithms** _Independent Study – Computer Science – Advised by: Bahman Kalantari_

-*Rutgers University - Dept. of Computer Science*

-*Advised by: Bahman Kalantari*

-*2019-2020*

-  * Developed three novel algorithms that use a variety of geometric techniques to pre-process images for specific learning problems
+• Developed 3 novel algorithms that use geometric/algebraic techniques for spatial image pre-processing
-  * Produced and maintained several gigabytes of numerical and graphical results
-  * Substantiated theoretical guarantees for the complexity of these algorithms
-  * Used both spatial properties and heuristics to discuss the “convergence” of an image
-  * Exploited properties of convex hulls and projective spaces to represent pixel information mathematically

-**Polynomiographic Image Compression**

-*Rutgers University - Aresty Research Center*

-*Advised by: Bahman Kalantari*

-*2018-2019*

-  * Explored elementary complex analysis and its uses in numerical root-finding methods
-  * Explored the basics of dynamical systems and their relationship to root-finding
-  * Attended workshops on how to read, write and understand academic papers
-  * Gave talks amongst our different research groups to improve presentation skills
-  * Proposed, implemented and presented a method for compressing an image into a system of polynomials based on the depth, sizes and orientations of the images’ Newton’s basins
+• Proposed a novel method for image compression that utilized mathematical properties of numerical root-finding
+• Wrote multiple packages to simulate and verify theoretical results that arose during algorithm design
+• Trained a convolutional neural network with BSDS300 to compare our results to modern image-processing techniques

+## Work Experience

+**The MITRE Corporation** (~2 years)
+_Intermediate Operations Research Analyst – Modeling and Simulation Group_
+• Led a team of researchers in developing an adversarial game-theoretic graph engine for real-time decision support
+• Designed an optimization-based approach to a large-scale differential privacy problem
+• Provided advanced linear programming capabilities via jupyter notebook applications to various government sponsors
+• Compiled exhaustive literature reviews in constraint programming, software-defined network security and MLOps
+• Consulted on a neuromorphic imaging research effort as an image processing subject matter expert (SME)
 ## Internships

+**The Boeing Company** (~6 months)
+_Graduate Research Program – Applied Mathematics Group_
+• Created and managed graph database of company-wide employee, business function and project proposal data
+• Leveraged Neo4j Python API to perform graph data science and graph ML to answer key business questions
+• Educated stakeholders at the executive level on Cypher querying and refactoring graph data model for optimal use
+• Deployed conversational AI to summarize collective project efforts at the subgraph level for hybridized functionality
+• Presented whitepaper on graph algorithms such as centrality and link prediction for company-specific solutions

-**Institute of Electrical & Electronics Engineers (IEEE)**
+**Institute of Electrical and Electronics Engineers (IEEE)** (~3 months) _Data Science Intern – Publications Technology_

-*Data Analyst Intern*

-*6/2019-8/2019*
+• Incorporated a pairwise-graph similarity index algorithm for author disambiguation into our existing architecture
+• Optimized search functionality on IEEE Xplore website via web-crawlers and historic content-based .json data

-  * Collaborated with various teams to design a new AWS application architecture with refined ETL/analytic processes
+• Collaborated with various teams to design a new AWS application architecture with refined ETL/analytic processes
-  * Incorporated a pairwise-graph similarity index algorithm for author disambiguation into our existing architecture
-  * Engineered Oozie workflows and Spark jobs on AWS Glue via Lambda functions using a Python API
+• Engineered Oozie workflows and Spark jobs on AWS Glue via Lambda functions using a Python API
-  * Migrated a terabyte of legacy production data from HDFS to Amazon S3, EMR and Redshift
+• Migrated a terabyte of legacy production data from HDFS to Amazon S3, EMR and Redshift
-  * Optimized search functionality on IEEE Xplore website via web-crawlers and historic content-based .json data
-  * Generated Tableau dashboards of IEEE Xplore usage data to assist business units in detecting fraudulent usage

-**DistroScale, Inc.**
+**DistroScale, Inc.** (~3 months)
 *Software Engineering Intern*

-*06/18 – 08/18*

   * Utilized a naive logistic regression algorithm to classify anonymous IP server requests
   * Regularly communicated with teams overseas via data reports generated by SQL queries in the Hadoop platform
   * Performed root-cause analyses to assist in managing web traffic